In-patient luxury rehab center in Thailand

 1. Cognitive behavioral therapy

 Cognitive-behavioral therapy (CBT) is a form of talk therapy that helps people change the way they think and behave in order to manage or treat a certain problem.
 During CBT sessions, therapists help patients identify negative or irrational thoughts and beliefs.
-The main premise of cognitive-behavioral therapy is that negative thoughts lead to negative emotions and behaviors.
-So by changing their thinking pattern, a person can also improve their emotional health and their behavior at the same time.

 As the first-line treatment for BDD, cognitive-behavioral therapy helps patients challenge their negative thoughts and body image.
-As a result, they may start replacing irrational thoughts or beliefs with a more realistic outlook.
+As a result, they start replacing irrational thoughts or beliefs with a more realistic outlook.
 In other words, this type of talk therapy enables patients to adopt more flexible ways of thinking.

-A study from Neuropsychiatric Disease and Treatment found that CBT reduced anxiety and depression in BDD patients as well as OCD symptoms related to body dysmorphia.
-Additionally, Clinical Psychology Review published a paper confirming that CBT is an effective treatment for BDD.
-The therapy reduced depressive symptoms, delusions, and improved insight.
+A 2013 study by Prazeres et al., from Neuropsychiatric Disease and Treatment found that CBT reduced anxiety and depression in BDD patients as well as OCD symptoms related to body dysmorphia.

 2. Selective serotonin reuptake inhibitors (SSRIs)